prometheus/alertmanager/README.md

 To create a highly available cluster of the Alertmanager the instances need to be configured to communicate with each other.
-This is configured using the `-mesh.*` flags.
+This is configured using the `--cluster.*` flags.

-- `--mesh.peer-id` string: mesh peer ID (default "&lt;hardware-mac-address&gt;")
+- `--cluster.listen-address` string: cluster listen address (default "0.0.0.0:9094")
-- `--mesh.listen-address` string: mesh listen address (default "0.0.0.0:6783")
+- `--cluster.advertise-address` string: cluster advertise address
-- `--mesh.nickname` string: mesh peer nickname (default "&lt;machine-hostname&gt;")
-- `--mesh.peer` value: initial peers (repeat flag for each additional peer)
+- `--cluster.peer` value: initial peers (repeat flag for each additional peer)

-The `mesh.peer-id` flag is used as a unique ID among the peers.
-It defaults to the MAC address, therefore the default value should typically be a good option.

-The same applies to the default of the `mesh.nickname` flag, as it defaults to the hostname.
+- `--cluster.peer-timeout` value: peer timeout period (default "15s")
+- `--cluster.gossip-interval` value: cluster message propagation speed (default "200ms")
+- `--cluster.pushpull-interval` value: lower values will increase convergence speeds at expense of bandwidth (default "1m0s")
+- `--cluster.settle-timeout` value: maximum time to wait for cluster connections to settle before evaluating notifications.

-The chosen port in the `mesh.listen-address` flag is the port that needs to be specified in the `mesh.peer` flag of the other peers.
+The chosen port in the `cluster.listen-address` flag is the port that needs to be specified in the `cluster.peer` flag of the other peers.

 To start a cluster of three peers on your local machine use `goreman` and the Procfile within this repository.